 torque the brake line nut free from the brass fitting.
 After

-another morning of re-making brake lines from scratch it was back in
+another morning of re-making this second brake line from scratch it was

 threads and requires a 7 mm nut on the hex part.
 I wish the

 manufacturer of this after market piece had not mixed metric size in

 stripping this some years later by assuming it's the same as the left

 Bled all the brakes.
 They work good.
 Checked for leaks and

 tightened the ones that were oozing.
 I wrapped the connections in